 (7) The nursing home licensee must assume the duties of the primary care giver.
 To ensure continuity of care and services, the respite resident shall be entitled to retain his or her personal physician and must have access to medically necessary services such as physical therapy, occupational therapy or speech therapy as needed.
 The nursing home licensee must arrange for transportation to these services if necessary.

 s licensees that participate in Title XVIII or XIX must follow certification rules and regulations found in 42 C.F.R.
-483, Requirements for States and Long Term Care Facilities, October 1, 2006, which are incorporated by reference September 26, 1991, and s State r Rules and r Regulations, C chapter 400, Part II, F.S., and this rule.
-Non-certified facility licensees facilities must follow the contents of this rule and the standards contained in the Conditions of Participation found in 42 C.F.R.
-483, Requirements for States and Long Term Care Facilities, September 23, 1992 September 26, 1991, which is incorporated by reference with respect to social services, dental services, infection control, dietary and the therapies.
+483, Requirements for States and Long Term Care Facilities, October 1, 2006, including any amendments integrated since 2006, which are incorporated by reference September 26, 1991, and s State r Rules and r Regulations, C chapter 400, Part II, F.S., and this R rule.
+Non-certified facility licensees facilities must follow the contents of this R rule and the standards contained in the Conditions of Participation found in 42 C.F.R.
+483, Requirements for States and Long Term Care Facilities, September 26, 1991, which is incorporated by reference with respect to social services, dental services, infection control, dietary and the therapies.

 59A-4.1295 Additional Standards for Homes That Admit Children 0 Through 20 Years of Age.